fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-02-nestjs-comp2.md

 <h3><u id="session">Session</u></h3>

-<p style="text-align: justify;">You can use the < href="https://docs.nestjs.com/techniques/session">session</a> object to storage information across multiple requests.
+<p style="text-align: justify;">You can use the <a href="https://docs.nestjs.com/techniques/session">session</a> object to storage information across multiple requests.
 In a simple example is necessary to have the express-session installed and the main.js configurated.</p>

 {% highlight ruby %}
 # Command line